Regional Arts WA’s social media tips

 Keep a schedule

 The best way to build a social media audience is to post as regularly as possible.
 Please note – that doesn’t mean as often as possible!
-A few times a week is fine if you’re strapped for time, at least once a day is ideal, a few times a day is great if you can manage it, but you’ve got to maintain a decent standard of quality and you probably have a million other things to do.
+A few times a week is fine if you’re strapped for time, at least once a day is ideal, but you’ve got to maintain a decent standard of quality and you probably have a million other things to do.

 To make this a little bit easier, Facebook has great scheduling tools: